menor/detritus-pantry/README.md

 [RubyTapas](http://www.rubytapas.com/) 'Short screencasts of Gourmet Ruby' it costs $9 a month but has some free and you get access to everything while you are subscribed.
 I think it's worth it.

 [Ruby5](http://ruby5.envylabs.com/) is another Ruby podcast you should listen to.

-## Slug's Culture ##
-Everything related to the Banana Slugs: Blogs fom slugs, achievements, nobel prizes won by Slugs, detritus recipes for a perfect Super Bowl party....

-[Bslugs](http://bslugs.com/) A page created by @Quentin that plans to compile everything Banana Slug

 ##Frontend##
 HTML, CSS, Sass, Javascript(on the browser), typography...